 Can’t find what you’re looking for?
 Call 1300 688 648 for expert IT assistance

-As a renowned cybersecurity provider for businesses in Australia, AI has fast become a huge part of the solutions we offer our clients.
+As a renowned cybersecurity provider for businesses in Australia, AI has fast become a central part of the solutions we offer our clients.

-AI has become a core part of cybersecurity in recent years, with machine learning being one of the biggest applications of this technology in the field.
-The use of ML as a tool to detect, recognise and predict security threats is a game changer in cybersecurity.
+AI has become a core part of cybersecurity in recent years, with machine learning being one of the most transformative applications of this technology in the field.
+The use of ML as a tool to detect, recognise, and predict security threats is a genuine game changer in cybersecurity.
+Australian organisations are projected to spend over AUD $7.5 billion on information security in 2026, a 9.5 per cent increase from 2025, driven largely by escalating AI-powered threats and the need for AI-powered defences to match them.

 What Are Some Examples of AI in Cyber Security?